lauretano/t2-atomic/README.md

     - Plasma (Kinoite)
     - Sway (Sericea)
     - Cosmic Alpha** - based on Silverblue, includes Gnome and Gnome apps
-    - Bluefin DX - Universal Blue's Bluefin DX developer experience, for T2
+    - Bluefin and Aurora - Universal Blue's Bluefin and Aurora images, for T2
+    - Bluefin-DX and Aurora-DX - Univeral Blue's Bluefin Developer Experience, for T2
     - River** - Isaac Freund's [River](https://isaacfreund.com/software/river/) dynamic tiling Wayland compositor with flexible runtime configuration, on Universal Blue "base" image
     - Swayfx** - effectively Sericea modified to use Swayfx instead of Sway.
     - Tags: latest (we may add a "stable" with fsync-ba kernel like Bluefin has available)